arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 an instance of `WithCount`.
 Think of it as the C# class constructor.

 What to replace `???` with?
 Let's be lazy and let's ask F# itself.
-If you extract the argument of `WithCount` to a variable, if can use the F# type inference to ask the F# compiler its opinion:
+If you extract the argument of `WithCount` to a variable, you can use the F# type inference to ask the F# compiler its opinion:

 ```fsharp